May Seventh Cadre School: Development

 The Cultural Revolution sought to address the disconnect between the people and the bureaucracy.
 Among the Maoist prescriptions for addressing this "bureaucratism" was through requiring officials and other intellectual workers to participate regularly in labor, based on the rationale that such participation would prevent them from becoming "divorced from the masses."
 May Seventh Cadre Schools were an institutionalized means of implementing this concept.
-Generally, those assigned to May Seventh Cadre Schools spent six months to two years at these rural communes.

-After the creation of the first such cadre school on May 7, 1968, they were established throughout China, and nearly every province had them.
+They sought to erase distinctions between mental and physical work.

 They became prominent topics in Chinese journals and newspapers and a feature of Chinese political and public life during the Cultural Revolution.
 During this period, they were acclaimed for their role in countering bureaucratism.
 Between 1968 and 1976, millions of people attended May Seventh Cadre Schools.
 These included many Communist Party officials and cadre who had resisted the policies of the Cultural Revolution.

 Historian Maurice Meisner writes, "Tilling virgin lands and living a spartan life for several years, it was hoped, would cure them of their bureaucratic habits before they were returned to their official posts."
 May Seventh Cadre Schools were thus intended as a means to ease tensions between the masses and the CCP.

-At May Seventh Cadre Schools, the day was divided between productive labor and Marxist study.
-Manual labor was the main point of emphasis at May Seventh Cadre Schools.
-Manual labor was emphasized not just for its productive value, but also because it was seen as a tempering influence or mechanism for personal transformation.
+History

+The first May Seventh Cadre School, the Liuhe School was established on May 7, 1968.
+It was located in Heilongjiang Province, and was established by the Heilongjiang Provincial Revolutionary Committee.
+From 1968 to its closure on May 8, 1974, the Liuhe school was recorded to have trained over 5,600 cadres, 2,500 in leadership positions.

+Following the example of the Liuhe School, 3,000 more such cadre schools would open throughout the country.

+Figures for the May Seventh School in Eastern Peking show that 3,300 cadres were trained and 'graduated' from the school between November 7, 1968, to January 7, 1973.

+During a visit to the school in January 1973, Professor James C.F.
+Wang of the University of Hawaii, noted that there were 350 enrolled cadres, most of whom were males in their mid-thirties.
+Additionally, he observed that the majority fit into three occupational groups: "1. cadres associated with municipal administrative bureaux for the district of Eastern Peking, 2. leading cadres from schools, factories, hospitals and clinics and, 3. teachers and support personnel from the school district."

+At the Nanniwan May 7th Cadre School in Shaanxi Province, 476 cadres were enrolled by November 1968.
+The school building was developed over two years, and opened officially in March, 1970.
+The original group of cadres who constructed the school 'graduated' and were sent home.
+A group of 600 new cadres were enrolled in their place.

+At the time of journalist Alexander Casella's 1971 fall visit, there were 560 enrolled cadres, 500 of whom were party members, and 34 of whom were women.
+The average age of those enrolled was around forty, but individuals ranged from their early twenties to mid-fifties.
+1,100 cadres had graduated in previous years.